Free When Food is Your Mother Webinar

 We may comfort ourselves with food when we’re grieving; when we’re feeling sad that our needs aren’t acknowledged, met or understood.
 We may eat to soothe our disappointment over life’s no’s.

 All of these things are examples of using food to care for relational and emotional hunger – what we’re meant to find in loving relationship.
-(I talk more about relational hunger in this video here.)
+(I talk more about relational hunger here.)

-2. Grounding – regular, rhythmic self care – helps you feel capable, strong, nourished, vital and whole.
+2. Regular, rhythmic self care helps you feel capable, strong, nourished, vital and whole.
 It tells you, “I have what I need.”
 This base of support allows you to care for yourself with greater honesty and attention.

 3. Connect, connect, connect.
 The ultimate resolution for emotional and relational hunger is relationship – loving connection.
 Connect with a friend or loved one, connection with source or spirit through a spiritual practice, or connect deeply with yourself and with your experience.